david-cermak/0xFFFFE/README.md

 ## Getting started

-For concrete examples of specific fuzzing experiments, start with the `session` directory where you'll find hands-on examples and practical implementations.
+For concrete examples of specific fuzzing experiments, start with the [`examples`](examples/README.md) directory where you'll find hands-on examples and practical implementations.

 ![BlackBox fuzzer crash](crash.gif)